smok-serwis/smok-client/docs/how-to-start.rst

     read_order = pathpoint.read()
     sd.execute(read_order)

-Note that any :class:`smokclient.pathpoint.orders.Section` is also a perfectly valid `Future`, so you may cancel it and wait for it's result:
+Note that any :class:`smok.pathpoint.orders.Section` is also a perfectly valid `Future`, so you may cancel it and wait for it's result:

 ::